 In winter, Geese can remain in northern areas with some open water and food resources even where temperatures are extremely cold.
 Geese breeding in the northernmost reaches of their range tend to migrate long distances to winter in the more southerly parts of the range, whereas geese breeding in southern Canada and the conterminous United States migrate shorter distances or not at all.
 Individuals tend to return to the same migratory stopover and wintering areas year after year.
 Spring migration may be difficult for observers to track because of over-wintering birds and movements between nighttime resting areas and feeding areas, but the bulk of spring migratory movements tend to move north behind the retreating snow line, where the temperature is averaging 35 degrees.

 Migrating flocks generally include loose aggregations of family groups and individuals, in both spring and fall.
 Flights usually begin at dusk, but may begin anytime of day, and birds fly both night and day.
 They move in a V formation, with experienced individuals taking turns leading the flock.
 Back to top

-Canada Geese are common and increasing in much of North America.
+Canada Geese are common and increased between 1966 and 2015, according to the North American Breeding Bird Survey.
+The total North American population in 2015 was between 4.2 million to over 5.6 million.
+The species rates a 6 out of 20 on the Continental Concern Score.
+It is not on the 2016 State of North America's Birds Watch List.
 The proliferation of lawns, golf courses, and parks offers Canada Geese such reliable habitat that in some areas the birds stay all year round instead of migrating like they used to do.
 Recently, some communities have had to begin considering some Canada Geese as nuisances (for eating grass or fouling lawns) or even hazards (around airports, where collisions with planes can be very dangerous).
 Some 2.6 million Canada Geese are harvested by hunters in North America, but this does not seem to affect its numbers.Back to top

 Mowing and maintaining lawns down to the water’s edge, or maintaining very large lawns anywhere near water are open invitations to Canada Geese.
 Plastic mesh placed over grass usually discourages them from walking on a lawn.

 Consider putting up a nest box to attract a breeding pair.
 Make sure you put it up well before breeding season.
 Attach a guard to keep predators from raiding eggs and young.
 Find out more about nest boxes on our Attract Birds pages.
 You'll find plans for building a nest box of the appropriate size on our All About Birdhouses site.Back to top